raballew/okd-the-hard-way/docs/02-services.md

 [root@services ~]# \cp -rvf /usr/share/syslinux/* /var/lib/tftpboot/
 ```

+Security Enhanced Linux (SELinux) is a set of kernel modifications and
+user-space tools that have been added to various Linux distributions to provide
+a mechanism for supporting access control security policies.
+Restore the proper
-Restore the SELinux context for the files:
+SELinux context for the files:

 ```bash
 [root@services ~]# restorecon -RFv /var/lib/tftpboot/